Teacher

 Open Community Singing Group

-MIN Joyous Choir I work with Maryhill Integration Network to support their Joyous Choir, an amazing group of women singing together.
-You can see them in action here
+MIN Joyous Choir I have worked on and off over the last 15 years with the Maryhill Integration Network to support their Joyous Choir, an amazing group of women singing together.
+You can see them in action here:

 Health & Wellbeing

 I currently run weekly groups supporting people living with dementia and people living with Parkinson’s (details above).
-I have worked extensively with groups experiencing mental health difficulties.
+I have worked extensively with groups experiencing mental health difficulties and done some work supporting groups of singers with breathing problems and in recovery from drug and alcohol addictions.
 More information about how singing can help to support health and wellbeing can be found here.

 Workshops